Facebook Pixel 10 Spring Photography Ideas to Get You Inspired

 cherry blossom petals on the ground

-And even if you prefer to photograph in cities or at festivals, I still recommend you look for detail shots.
+If nature photography isn’t your thing, don’t sweat it!
+Spring is a great time to get out and about, so if you prefer to photograph in cities or at festivals, you can still look for some nice detail shots.

 In particular, aim to photograph: